munificent/ui-as-code/in-progress/parameter-freedom.md

 You can think of argument binding as happening in two steps:

-1. First, you figure out which parameters get arguments *at all*.
+1. For each parameter, you figure out *if* it gets an argument.
-2. Then, given that set, you figure out *which* arguments go to which parameters.
+1. Then, for each parameter that does get an argument, figure out *which one* (or ones for rest) it gets.

-We do step one by giving each parameter a *binding priority*.
-Required parameters take first priority, then optional, then rest (hence the name).
-More
+We do the first step by giving each parameter a *binding priority*.
+Binding priorities start at zero (the first, highest priority) and increase from there:
-precisely:

-*   **The binding priority of a required parameter is its position in the list of required parameters.** They get the lowest numbers because they have first priority.
+1.  **Assign each required parameter successive binding priorities from left to right.**

-*   **The binding priority of an optional parameter is its position in the list of optional parameters plus the number of required parameters.** These come immediately after the required ones in priority, and increase as you go from left to right.
+1.  **Then each optional parameter from left to right.** These come immediately after the required ones in priority, and increase as you go from left to right.
 This way, if only some of the optionals get filled, it's the leftmost ones that win.

-*   **The binding priority of the rest parameter is the number of parameters minus one.** Finally, the rest parameter always gets the last priority, one greater than all the others.

-These rules assign each parameter a unique priority number starting at zero (first priority) and increasing from there.
+1.  **Then the rest parameter, if there is one.**

 Given a set of arguments, the rule to determine which parameters get arguments is simple:

-* **Any parameter whose binding priority is lower than the number of arguments passed wins.** So if you pass three arguments to a function, parameters with binding priority 0 through 2 will get arguments, and any others won't.
+* **Any parameter whose binding priority is lower than the number of arguments passed wins.** So if you pass three arguments to a function, parameters with binding priority 0 through 2 get arguments, and any others won't.

 Priority tells us *if* a parameter gets any argument.
 Next, we decide *which* arguments go to which parameters.
 Dart's principle is: